 The development of rhythm and blues, was developed during World War II.
 Gospel, blues, and jazz were developing during this period and became a recognizable part of the R&B sound.
 An instrument that was utilized constantly in this era was the electric guitar.
 But jazz ,particularly blues, could be in heard in this genres music.
 R&B artist Muddy Waters is an example of an artist who used Blues and the electric guitar in his music.
 Some other prominent artists during this era of R&B was Little Richard and Chuck Berry.

-In this modern day of R &B it is hard to pinpoint what element is being used in todays R&B music.
-In my Opinion the most used element would be the pop sound.
-A lot of the R&B music is experimented with even using technological sounds like dubstep or remixes.
-The style of R&B has always been a unique one but with todays technological advancements it is even more unique.
-Some notable modern R&B artists today would be Bruno Mars, Mary J. Blige, Lauren Hill, Erykah Badu, and many more.
+In the modern day of R &B, it is hard to pinpoint what element is being used in the music as opposed to the second stream of R&B. In my opinion the most used element would be the pop sound.
+A good deal of R&B music today, is experimented with using technological sounds like dubstep or remixes.
+R&B artist, Bruno Mars, is an example of an artist that utilizes this, given his recent music.
+Nonetheless, the style of R&B has always been a unique genre, but with todays technological advancements it is more symbolic.
+Some notable modern R&B artists in this era would be Bruno Mars, Mary J. Blige, Lauren Hill, Erykah Badu, and many more.

-The R&B genre has gone through many eras and has used many different elements.
-In most modern eras the use of pop is the most used element as you can see in the last video below this text.
-R&B is a unique genre and can be experimented with the most more than any other genre out there.
-It has lasted for decades and I’m sure if will last for many more.
+The R&B genre has gone through many different streams.
+In the second stream, the use of the blues and jazz element were used.
+In the fifth stream, the use of pop music is the most used element as shown in the last video below this text.
+R&B is a unique genre and can be experimented with more than any other genre.
+It has lasted for decades and I’m certain if will last for many more.